BabylonJS/Documentation/content/start/chap8/chap8intro.md

 ---
-title: Getting Started - Chapter 8 - Ways to See The World
+title: Introduction - Chapter 8 - Ways to See The World
 image:
 description: Learn the basics of Babylon.js cameras in Chapter 8.
 keywords: getting started, start, chapter 8, intro, cameras, camera